How to Socially Distance Yourself From Coronavirus Scams

 These are clickbait subject lines, designed to lure you into clicking on a link or photo in the body.

 What you can do: Think before you click.
-Ignore any unsolicited email or message that asks for your personal information or tries to get you to click on a link.
-If you feel you must respond, reach out to the institution on your own to verify the message, using a different method — not email.
+Ignore any unsolicited email or text message that asks for your personal information or tries to get you to click on a link.
+If you feel you must respond, reach out to the institution on your own to verify the message, using a different method (official websites, phone numbers) — not email.

 Fake Coronavirus Map Websites